Updated 23 August 2026 · 131 new leads in the last 30 days

 Greater London

-Certificate of Lawfulness for a loft conversion with rear dormer and front velux lights.
+Certificate of Lawfulness for a proposed rear dormer loft conversion.

 Loft Conversion